ToolJet/ToolJet/docs/versioned_docs/version-2.14.0/workflows/nodes.md

 title: Types of Nodes
 ---

 Nodes are a graphical representation of each process in a workflow.
 Each node in the workflow passes over the result to the next node.
 Every new instance of a workflow will have two nodes - **Start Trigger** and **Result**.
 The **Start Trigger** node triggers the workflow to run.
-Once the workflow execution is completed, the resulting data is stored in the **Result** node.
+Once the workflow execution is completed, the resulting data is stored in the **Result** node type.

 Apart from the default **Start Trigger** and **Result** nodes, there are an array of nodes that you can add to the canvas.
 They can be broadly divided into four types - **JavaScript**, **If condition**, **Data sources** and **REST API**.
 Let's take a closer look at each node.

 ## JavaScript

-The **JavaScript** node lets you write custom JavaScript code.
-You can write the code to transform data, create alert messages and more.
+The **JavaScript** node lets you write custom JavaScript code than runs on the server side.
+Server-side execution of code protects sensitive logic and data from exposure to the client and improves performance by offloading complex computations from the client.
+You can use the JavaScript code to transform data, create alert messages and more.
 The code you enter in each JavaScript node needs a **return** statement to ensure that the result is sent to the next node.

 <div style={{textAlign: 'center'}}>
     <img style={{padding: '10px'}} className="screenshot-full" src="/img/workflows/nodes/js-node.png" alt="JavaScript Node" />
 </div>

 ## If condition
+The **If condition** node can have one or two incoming flows and two outgoing flows.
+If it has two incoming flows, it'll only trigger after the execution of both the incoming flows is completed.

-The **If condition** node has one incoming flow and two outgoing flows.
-It executes one of the outgoing flows based on the provided logical expression.
-If the expression evaluates to **true**, the outgoing flow connected to the green circle gets executed.
-In case it is **false**, the flow connected to the red circle will get executed.
+The **If condition** node triggers one of the outgoing flows depending on the given logical expression.
+If the expression evaluates to true, it activates the flow connected to the green circle.
+Conversely, if it's false, the flow linked to the red circle will be activated.

 <div style={{textAlign: 'center'}}>
     <img style={{padding: '10px'}} className="screenshot-full" src="/img/workflows/nodes/if-condition-node.png" alt="If Condition Node" />